blockchainsllc/in3-docs/docs/api-c.md

 #### in3_chain_t

 Chain definition inside Incubed.

 For Incubed, a chain can be any distributed network or database with Incubed support.

-The stucture contains following fields:
+The structure contains the following fields:

 ```eval_rst
 =========================================== ==================== =================================================================================================================